 Checks

 Checks are often used in conjunction with scenarios but are not strictly dependent on scenarios.

-Examples of checks on a dataset include:
+Examples of checks on a managed folder include:

+Checks